john-itcsolutions/cheirrs/README.md

 ## Copy sql scripts; Build Database Schema:

-From Host, in .... /cheirrs/elastos-smartweb-service/grpc_adenine/database/scripts folder:
+From Host, in .... /cheirrs/elastos-smartweb-service/grpc_adenine/database/scripts folder,

+     It's best to manage from the shared folder in the industrie vm (if you have the cheirrs folder within your outer working directory!):

 `juju scp *.sql <machine number of postgresql master>:/home/ubuntu/`